May 6, 2021

 Any 12 or 24-month pass purchased in May 2020 or later will expire normally.
 The Pacific Coast Passport is not part of the day-use parking permit extensions.
 For more details, see our Day-Use Permit Extension page.

-10. Can I get my tax dollars back since you are operating with reduced services?
+9. Can I get my tax dollars back since you operated with reduced services in 2020?